Lightning-Universe/lightning-flash/docs/source/integrations/pytorch_forecasting.rst

 PyTorch Forecasting
 ###################

-`PyTorch Forecasting`_ provides the models and data loading for the :ref:`tabular_forecasting` task in Flash.
+`PyTorch Forecasting <https://github.com/jdb78/pytorch-forecasting>`__ provides the models and data loading for the :ref:`tabular_forecasting` task in Flash.
 As with all of our tasks, you won't typically interact with the components from PyTorch Forecasting directly.
-However, `PyTorch Forecasting`_ provides some built-in plotting and analysis methods that are different for each model which cannot be used directly with the :class:`~flash.tabular.forecasting.model.TabularForecaster`.
+However, `PyTorch Forecasting <https://github.com/jdb78/pytorch-forecasting>`__ provides some built-in plotting and analysis methods that are different for each model which cannot be used directly with the :class:`~flash.tabular.forecasting.model.TabularForecaster`.
-Instead, you can access the `PyTorch Forecasting`_ model object using the :attr:`~flash.tabular.forecasting.model.TabularForecaster.pytorch_forecasting_model` attribute.
+Instead, you can access the `PyTorch Forecasting <https://github.com/jdb78/pytorch-forecasting>`__ model object using the :attr:`~flash.tabular.forecasting.model.TabularForecaster.pytorch_forecasting_model` attribute.
 In addition, we provide the :func:`~flash.core.integrations.pytorch_forecasting.transforms.convert_predictions` utility to convert predictions from the Flash format into the expected format.
-With these, you can train your model and perform inference using Flash but still make use of the plotting and analysis tools built in to `PyTorch Forecasting`_.
+With these, you can train your model and perform inference using Flash but still make use of the plotting and analysis tools built in to `PyTorch Forecasting <https://github.com/jdb78/pytorch-forecasting>`__.

 Here's an example, plotting the predictions and interpretation analysis from the NBeats model trained in the :ref:`tabular_forecasting` documentation: